 When my first son was born, I was your typical first time mum.
 I wanted to do everything by the book.

-I stressed about things that I now know don’t matter (will he ever get off the bottle or sleep through the night) and I was convinced that he needed to be entertained all the time.
+I stressed about things that I now know don’t matter and will resolve themselves with time (will he ever get off the bottle or sleep through the night) and I was convinced that he needed to be entertained all the time.

 We must do activities